 How to Crochet Pineapple Lace: Step Six

-You're basically going to repeat step 5 here and throughout, with one exception, each time you will skip the first ch-3 space.
+You're basically going to repeat Step Five here and throughout, with one exception: each time you will skip the first ch-3 space.

 So, turn the work.

 Ch 3, then sc in the next ch-3 space.

 Repeat that (ch 3, sc in next ch-3 space) across row.